NiclO1337/pp4-banana-palace/TESTING.md

 <br>(*Uses ES6 features and jQuery which needs to be enabled in the configuration*).

 - **Python**
-All code validated through [PEP8 validator](https://pep8ci.herokuapp.com/) and TODO
+All code validated through [PEP8 validator](https://pep8ci.herokuapp.com/) and all clear, no errors found.

 ### Lighthouse testing